prince916/Amazon-Store/README.md

-This is an E-Commerce Store similar to amazon
+This is an E-Commerce Store similar to Amazon

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).